Mervyn S. Bennion: Family background

 Bennion was born in Vernon, Utah Territory on May 5, 1887.
 The religion of the family, which he shared, was the Church of Jesus Christ of Latter-day Saints.
 His Welsh grandfather, John Bennion, had immigrated to Utah with the Mormon pioneers and established successful cattle operations near Taylorsville, Utah.
 Bennion was living near Preston, Idaho when he received his acceptance to the United States Naval Academy.
-Bennion graduated third in his 1910 class from the USNA.
-Coincidentally, his younger brother Howard Bennion, graduated first in his class of 1912 at the United States Military Academy.
+Bennion graduated third in his 1910 class from the academy.
+His Naval Academy classmates included Marc Mitscher and Charles Alan Pownall.
+His younger brother Howard Bennion graduated first in his class of 1912 at the United States Military Academy.